ernstnaezer/learning-rust-chip8/README.md

-# Learning project to grasp Rust by implementing a CHIP-8 emu
+# Learning Rust by implementing a CHIP-8 emu

 many thanks to these excelent resources